Business Name Ideas for Tech Startups: Patterns and Inspiration

 Pattern 2: Portmanteaus

-Take pieces of two or more words and merge them into something new that reads as a single word.
+Take pieces of two or more words and merge them into something that reads as a single word.

 Classic examples: